tkdlek11112/TIL/README.md

 # TIL
 Today, I Learned.
-I'm tring to write english for study!
+I'm trying to write english for study!

 # These day I'm into...
 UNITY, Python, AWS, Django